lorikrell/gamerchic/docs/photoshop/wax-seals.md

 :::

 :::sonceri Fonts and Brushes
 If you want to add special effects, add text, or grunge up the seals, download and install fonts and brushes.
-See [Fonts and Brushes](psd-resources.md).
+See [Graphic Basics](psd-resources.md).
 :::

 :::sonceri Helpful Request for the Artist
-All of these resources are free of charge to download and open for anyone to use.
-Creating art and resources takes a great deal of time, effort, artistic work, and more.
-As a helpful gesture, feel free to note you used Sonceri Resources and Templates.
-You can link to this page.
-Thank you so very much!
+All of these resources are free!
+Creating art and resources takes a great deal of time and effort.
+As a helpful gesture, feel free to note you used Sonceri Resources and Templates at [sonceri.art](https://sonceri.art/).
+Thanks!
 :::

 ## Download PSD Files